Modern PHP-FPM and NGINX Configuration

 Log locations:

-• PHP-FPM process log: /var/log/php8.1-fpm.log - Pool manager events
+• PHP-FPM process log: /var/log/php8.1-fpm.log - pool manager lifecycle events

 View PHP-FPM process events: